willogy-team/insights--tensorflow/part3/README.md

     <em><b>Figure 23:</b> The GradCam visualization from the web [3].</em>
 </p>

-You definitely recognize the heavy difference of heatmaps in Figure 22 and Figure 23.
+You definitely recognize the heavy difference between heatmaps in Figure 22 and Figure 23.
 Heatmaps in Figure 23 are large and dense, while those in Figure 22 are small and sparse.
-This is likely because the fine-grained property of the Stanford Dogs dataset.
-Unlike objects in Figure 23 which are completely different from each other, all the objects in the Stanford Dogs dataset are dogs with just difference in breed.
+This is likely because of the fine-grained property of the Stanford Dogs dataset.
+Unlike objects in Figure 23 which are completely different from each other, all the objects in the Stanford Dogs dataset are dogs with just differences in the breed.
 It will be harder to recognize them.
 And partly because our current model is too shallow.
 Look!
 The Maltese dog image contains many noises.

 ### e) GradCam++ visualization